PaulDance/cargo-liner/CONTRIBUTING.md

 The current development environment is relatively standard.

-* The used toolchain and target is stable Rust for x86_64 GNU/Linux, as checked in CI at least.
+* The toolchain used in CI is stable Rust.
+The supported targets are x86_64 GNU/Linux, x86_64 Windows and ARM64 macOS.
 * Integration tests are mostly based on [Trycmd] for the README check and [Snapbox] with [`cargo-test-support`] for the rest.
 In particular, most outputs are exported in separate files living in the [`tests/fixtures/`]